 - Carry your essential gadgets like mobile phones, power bank, earphones, cameras, chargers, and others

 - Pair of sunglasses to ditch the heat

 Further Read: Sri Lanka In January: Places To Visit And Things To Do

 Colombo is a place of beauty, history, modernity, all at the same time.
-Visitors can get a glimpse of the entire country in Colombo.
+Visitors can get a glimpse of the entire country in this capital city.
+Colombo in January brings the best of all the travel experiences to you.
 With beautiful parks, great museums, and lakes to explore, the food and culture of the country will further fascinate you.
 So, plan a trip to colombo right away!